pazusoba/core/README.md

 By increasing the beam size, it will take more time (linear space) to compute.
 With more CPU cores, it runs significantly faster.

+### Coding Style

+I am very free style but I think consistency is important.
+That's why I think it is time to define the coding style for this project.

+- Class should be named like `ClassName`
+- Function should be named like `functionName`
+- Variable should be named like `variable_name`
+- Enum should be named like `EnumName`
+- Const should be named like `CONST_NAME`
+- Everything should be inside `namespace pazusoba`
+- `new` should be avoided if possible

 ## Benchmark

 Binaries are compiled locally and overall time are used based on the same board, max step 50 and beam size 5000.
 This might not be accurate.
 Use it as a reference.